Effective Date: January 1, 2020

 Implementation: Results of the Praxis Examination in Audiology must be submitted directly to ASHA from ETS.
 A passing exam score must be earned no earlier than 5 years prior to the submission of the application and no later than 2 years following receipt of the application.
 If the applicant does not successfully pass the exam and does not report the results of the exam to ASHA within the 2-year application period, then the applicant's certification file will be closed.
 If the applicant passes or reports the results of the exam at a later date, then the individual will be required to reapply for certification under the standards that are in effect at that time.

 Individuals who hold the CCC-A must adhere to the ASHA Code of Ethics ("Code").
-Any violation of the Code may result in professional discipline by the ASHA Board of Ethics and/or the CFCC.
+Any violation of the Code of Ethics may result in professional discipline by the ASHA Board of Ethics and/or the CFCC.